 The CRS will loan any CRS organizer the funds required to pay the sanction and insurance fees.
 This loan is to be repaid to the treasurer prior to the event.
-The CRS maintains the following equipment and materials for use by event organizers free of charge: mailing list (address labels), clocks (hundredths reading & freezable), RallyCross timing system, wrist watches, green flags, radios, sign boards, worker vests, banner ribbon, EZ-Up, and a portable public address system.
+The CRS maintains the following equipment and materials for use by event organizers free of charge: mailing list (address labels), clocks (hundredths-reading freezable plus start display clocks), Rallycross timing system, wrist watches, green flags, radios, sign boards, worker vests, banner ribbon, EZ-Up, and a portable public address system.
 The CRS will rent equipment to non-CRS organizers for 10% of the replacement cost of the particular item.
 Equipment that uses batteries will be supplied for rental with new batteries installed.
 CRS mailing labels will be made available to rally related businesses for \$1 per label or for \$20 per set for organizers of non-CRS events.